They are undertaken in three stages as detailed below and must include ponds within 500m of the site regardless of ownership.

 Environmental DNA (eDNA)

 It is now possible to take water samples and have a lab check for GCN DNA.
-If you need a definitive ‘yes or no’ to whether GCN are present – please send in a request for a quote for this service – eDNA kits retail at £275 + VAT/pond + courier fees and sampling time.
+If you need a definitive ‘yes or no’ to whether GCN are present – please send in a request for a quote for this service – eDNA kits are obtained from a lab and you require one kit per pond/waterbody + courier fees and sampling time.

 Dusk and dawn assessment

-Consisting of surveyors searching for GCN utilizing several standard methods that include bottle trapping, egg searching, torch searching and refuge searching.
+Consisting of surveyors searching for GCN utilizing several standard methods that include funnel trapping (bottles or similar), egg searching, torch searching and refuge searching.
 This information allows the species, population and GCN use to be established.

 A minimum of four visits must be undertaken between mid-April and mid-May and a further two visits, if GCN are found to be present, before mid-June.